-The key to ensuring a successful holiday sales season is early planning and consistent marketing, especially as a small business competing against retail giants like Walmart and Target.
-Experts offered their advice to help you make 2015 your best holiday season yet.
+A successful holiday sales season depends on early planning and consistent marketing, especially if you're a small business competing against retail giants like Amazon, Walmart and Target.
+Sales and marketing experts offered their advice to help you make 2016 your best holiday season yet.

 Shopping day guide

 Not sure which days you should focus on for your post-Thanksgiving sales?
-Here's a quick rundown of each sale day, its history and which businesses it best suits.
+Here's a quick rundown of each sale day, its history and which businesses it suits best.

-Black Friday.
 According to Visual Thesaurus, the day after Thanksgiving came to be known as "Black Friday" in the early 1960s, when Philadelphia police officers used it as a negative term to describe the city's holiday shopping traffic jams.
-The name stuck and spread to other cities, and in the '80s, businesses began put a positive spin on Black Friday by rebranding it as a day for stores to "get back in the black."
-While larger merchants usually rule Black Friday with midnight (or earlier) openings and storewide sales throughout the day, many small businesses get in on the action with their own in-store and online discounts.
+The name stuck, and in the '80s, businesses put a positive spin on Black Friday by rebranding it as a day for stores to "get back in the black."
+While larger merchants usually rule Black Friday with midnight (or earlier) openings and sales throughout the day, many small businesses also offer in-store and online discounts.
 Read our Black Friday tips here.

-Cyber Monday.
-The days after Thanksgiving are typically associated with in-store shopping and trips to the mall.
-About a decade ago, e-commerce businesses began noticing that sales increased on the Monday after, when most Americans are back at work after the long weekend.
-A press release issued in 2005 by the National Retail Federation officially coined the term "Cyber Monday," and by 2010, it had become the biggest online shopping day of the year, the Washington Post reported.
-Retailers who sell exclusively online love to run sales on Cyber Monday, but those who have brick-and-mortar and e-commerce operations can also take advantage of this shopping day.
+About a decade ago, e-commerce businesses began noticing that sales increased on the Monday after Thanksgiving, when most Americans are back to work after the long weekend.
+A press release issued in 2005 by the National Retail Federation officially coined the term "Cyber Monday," and by 2010, it had become the biggest online shopping day of the year, The Washington Post reported.
+Retailers that sell exclusively online love to run sales on Cyber Monday, but those that have brick-and-mortar and e-commerce operations can also take advantage of this shopping day.
 Read our Cyber Monday tips here.

 What to do right now

 Market to loyal customers.
 Acquiring new customers always requires more time and money than getting repeat customers to come back, and this is especially true during the holiday season.
-Matt Winn, senior marketing communications manager at e-commerce platform provider Volusion, noted that offering highly personalized discounts and promotions to existing customers can be very effective at encouraging holiday purchases.
-He also recommended promoting any loyalty programs or newsletters during the holiday shopping weekend to keep customers coming back year-round.
+Matt Winn, senior marketing communications manager at e-commerce platform provider Volusion, noted that offering highly personalized discounts and promotions to existing customers can be a very effective way to encourage holiday purchases.

 Offer in-store pickup.
-For brick-and-mortar retailers worried about online sales eclipsing their foot traffic this holiday season, a smart tactic (if you don't already do this) is offering an in-store pickup option for online purchases.
-Rodney Mason, chief marketing officer of parago, a customer engagement solutions provider, said that "buy online, pick up in-store" (BOPIS) promotions will create a better connection between the online and in-store customer experience.
+A smart tactic for brick-and-mortar retailers worried about online sales eclipsing their foot traffic this holiday season is to offer an in-store-pickup option for online purchases.
+Rodney Mason, group vice president of strategy and marketing at Blackhawk Engagement Solutions, said that "buy online, pick up in store" (BOPIS) promotions will create a better connection between the online and in-store customer experience.

 "Getting foot traffic will be crucial to getting many retailers back in the black this holiday season," Mason said.
 "The BOPIS promotion should prove to be a helpful one this holiday season.
 This strategy is a win-win — shoppers get an attractive deal during the holiday season, and retailers gain more in-store foot traffic and increase the likelihood of incremental purchasing."